Esk'etemc Health Services

 Children’s Oral Health Initiative (COHI) Program

 The COHI program was developed address the disparity between the oral health of First Nations and Inuit and that of the general Canadian population.
 COHI was launched on a test basis in 2004.
 COHI focuses on the prevention of dental disease and promotion of good oral health practices.
 The goal of COHI is to shift the emphasis from a primarily treatment based approach to a more balanced prevention and treatment focus.
 The initial focus for oral health promotion will be directed at three target groups: pregnant women and primary caregivers; pre-school children, 0-4 years of age; and school children, 5-7 years of age.

-If you require more information about the COHI program visit COHI Program or contact Joyce Johnson at 250-440-5651.
+If you require more information about the COHI program visit COHI Program or contact Freda Johnson at 250-440-5651, ext.
+235.

 Drug & Alcohol Counselling/Referrals

-for more info regarding the National Native Alcohol and Drug Abuse Program visit NNADAP or contact Ken Johnson at 250-440-5651.
+For more info regarding the National Native Alcohol and Drug Abuse Program visit NNADAP or contact Laurie Brown at 250-302-3466.